Wind instrument repair

 • Insert a rubber stop into the upper joint head receiver (connected to Windwright)

-• Insert a rubber stop into the end of the footjoint
+• Insert a rubber stop into the end of body tube

 • Place a wedge under the Eb key